 How much does payroll outsourcing cost?

-Price per payslip or PEPM
+Price per payslip or per employee per month (PEPM)

-Let’s look at a little example of how that could work.
 Say £6 is the average charge per payslip for a company with 1-25 employees (not forgetting a minimum charge is often in play, mostly effecting smaller organisations).
 This could potentially drop to £4.25 for a 501-1000 strong workforce.
 Or even as little as £3 if you employ over 1000 people.

 Everything revolves around numbers of employees and which actions are required for each of these employees, each month.
 Simply put, the more employees, the lower the PEPM cost.

-If you pay employees weekly you’ll likely pay considerably more because instead of economies of scale, you’re literally scaling up your payroll needs —from one pay run per month to four or five.
+If you pay employees weekly, you’ll likely pay considerably more because instead of economies of scale, you’re literally scaling up your payroll needs—from one pay run per month to four or five.

 Some small organisations opt for a fixed price per month.
 Which is great when things stay the same month to month.
 But if you’re on- and off- boarding, dealing with bonuses, or complex pay structures including commissions, this just won’t work.